oleaamot/nikita-noark5-core/README.md

 LICENSE NOTE:
 Currently we are using AGPLv3 license, but it should be Apache v2 when finished (depending on integrated libraries).

+TEST NOTE:
+Re maven.test.skip.
+We are skipping tests as there currently is an issue identifying the logged-in user when running tests.
+I am assuming the security context will have the default anonymous user, but it is in fact null.
+This causes the tests to fail.
+Currently there is no point running tests.

 Thank yous:
 Thanks to IntelliJ for an idea license (https://www.jetbrains.com/idea/)